-The CUNY Games Network (City University of New York) invites all involved in higher education pedagogy — faculty, administrators, graduate students, undergraduates, and game designers — to submit a talk or posters on the theory and practice of play and games, including interactive classroom learning activities.
+The CUNY Games Network (City University of New York) invites all involved in higher education pedagogy — faculty, administrators, graduate students, undergraduates, and game designers, and learning professionals — to submit a talk or posters on the theory and practice of play and games, non-digital and digital, including interactive classroom learning activities.
 We also welcome game demos and playtesting that focus on higher education.

 See the bottom of this page to submit your proposal.

 In your submission, you will be asked to choose from the following formats: